Supersampled scanning transmission X-ray microscopy for high-resolution vibration-independent time-resolved imaging: Introduction

 An example of the datastream transmitted by the PandABox is depicted in Tab.~\ref{tab:datastream}.
 The datastream contains two columns, where the \textit{x} and \textit{y} interferometer positions are recorded at the rising edge of the 4~kHz clock.
-The position is recorded in resolution units of the interferometer, which in our case corresponds to 150~pm/step.
+The position is recorded in resolution units of the interferometer, which corresponds to 150~pm/step for both PolLux and Maxymus.
 For experiments requiring 3D positioning, e.g. for tilted scans used to image in-plane magnetic systems \cite{Finizio2017}, or for laminography imaging \cite{Witte2020}, a third column recording the \textit{z}~interferometer position can be added.
 The next column contains the photon counts detected during each clock cycle.
-This is done by connecting the total transistor logic (TTL) output of the photon discriminator unit (Hamamatsu C9744) to one of the digital logic inputs of the PandABox that is linked to a counter in the FPGA.
+This is done by connecting the total transistor logic (TTL) output of the detector to one of the digital logic inputs of the PandABox that is linked to a counter in the FPGA.
 The counter is enabled/reset at the start of the image and its value is polled at each clock cycle and transmitted into the datastream.
 The number of counts in each clock cycle has to be calculated by $\Delta C(t) = C(t+1)-C(t)$.
 The final column is an absolute timestamp, expressed as seconds since the device was powered on.

-The data stream is processed by a supporting computer, which performs the following calculations.
-First, the position values are converted from interferometer resolution units to metric by multiplying them by the resolution of the interferometer ($p_{\mathrm{R},(x,y)}(t) = p_{\mathrm{M}(x,y)}(t) \times r_{(x,y)}$, being $r_{(x,y)} = 150$~pm in this case).
+The data stream is processed by a supporting computer, which performs the following calculations: first, the position values are converted from interferometer resolution units to metric by multiplying them by the resolution of the interferometer ($p_{\mathrm{R},(x,y)}(t) = p_{\mathrm{M}(x,y)}(t) \times r_{(x,y)}$, being $r_{(x,y)} = 150$~pm in this case).
 As the interferometer position is recorded at the rising edge of the 4~kHz sampling clock, but the counts are recorded across the entire clock cycle, the position of the sample when these counts were acquired will be given by the average position between the current and the following rising edge of the sampling clock:

 For each of these calculated positions, the difference in the detector counts between the current and the following rising edge of the sampling clock will be assigned.
 Using the same example data shown in Tab.~\ref{tab:datastream}, the processed data will be as shown in Tab.~\ref{tab:processed}.